About the author ⁄ CTBA

 CHRB Meeting Advisory

 From CHRB SACRAMENTO, Calif.
-(July 14, 2021) — The California Horse Racing Board will conduct a teleconference meeting on Wednesday, July 21, 2021, beginning at 9:30 a.m.
-Consistent with Governor Gavin Newsom’s Executive Order N-29-20, the meeting will be teleconference only.
+(Dec.
+9, 2021) — The California Horse Racing Board will conduct a teleconference meeting on Wednesday, December 15, 2021, beginning at 9:30 a.m.
+Consistent with Governor Gavin Newsom’s Executive Order N-29-20, this meeting will be teleconference only.
 No physical location will be provided.
 The public may participate in either of two ways.
 The webcast audio link on the CHRB website will continue to provide a way for the public to listen to this meeting.
 Those wishing to speak during the meeting may dial 888-392-4564 and enter 6896291# to join the teleconference.
-To speak on any item, press star 1 to enter the speakers’ queue.
+To speak on any item, press star (*) 1 to enter the speakers’ queue.
 Those providing unsolicited public comment on individual agenda items will be limited to two minutes.
 Comments must relate specifically to the agenda items.
-Note that for agenda item #12, Public Comment, no further comments will be permitted after 30 minutes.
-The agenda and package of materials are available on the CHRB website. ...
+Note that for agenda item #8, Public Comment, no further comments will be permitted after 30 minutes.
+The agenda and package of materials for the meeting are available on the CHRB website. ...

 Read More →